Binghamton University: Presidents

 The first president of Harpur College, who began as dean of Triple Cities College, was Glenn Bartle.
 The second president, George Bruce Dearing, served several years before leaving to become vice chancellor for academic affairs at the SUNY Central Administration in Albany.
 Next was C. Peter Magrath, former interim president of the University of Nebraska–Lincoln, who served from 1972 to 1974 then left to become president at the University of Minnesota.

 The fourth president at Binghamton was Clifford D. Clark, who left his position as dean of the business school at the University of Kansas to serve as vice president for academic affairs at Binghamton in 1973.
 He was asked to take on the job of acting president in the fall of 1974, when Magrath left for Minnesota.
 Clark was selected as president and served from March 1975 through mid-1990.
 He led the school's evolution from primarily a four-year liberal arts college to a research university.
 Clark added the Anderson Center for the Performing Arts and inaugurated the Summer Music Festival, created the Harpur Forum (now called the Binghamton University Forum), established the Thomas J. Watson School of Engineering and Applied Science, and fostered the expansion and development of the Decker School of Nursing.

 Lois B. DeFleur became the university's fifth president upon Clark's retirement in 1990.
 She oversaw substantial additions to the student and faculty populations, expanded research activities and funding, formalized Binghamton's fundraising efforts, expanded the campus' physical footprint by approximately 20 buildings, launched Binghamton's "green" efforts, transitioned the school from Division III athletics to Division I and oversaw the university's increase in academic rankings.
-DeFleur retired in 2010 amidst scandal regarding her efforts to catapult the university sports program into higher ranks by cheating, her involvement implicated in a report from retired New York Chief Judge Judith Kaye.
+DeFleur retired in 2010 amidst scandal regarding her efforts to catapult the university sports program into higher ranks, her involvement implicated in a report from retired New York Chief Judge Judith Kaye.
 On July 1, Magrath returned as interim president.

 On November 22, 2011, the SUNY Board of Trustees appointed Harvey G. Stenger, Jr. as the seventh president of Binghamton University, effective January 1, 2012.
 Stenger had been interim provost and executive vice president for academic affairs at the University at Buffalo since April 2011.
 In October 2024, Stenger announced plans to step down at the end of the academic year.

 On November 1, 2025, Anne D'Alleva succeeded Stenger as Binghamton University's eighth president.
 She previously served as the provost and executive vice president for academic affairs at the University of Connecticut.

 The following persons have served as president of Binghamton University since 1946: